kornysietsma/polyglot-code-scanner/README.md

 ### Web Server mode

-This is operated by the `--server` option (see below for command-line options, or run `lati-scanner --help`)
+This is operated by the `--server` option (see below for command-line options, or run `polyglot_code_scanner --help`)

-You also need to have downloaded the [lati-explorer](https://github.com/kornysietsma/lati-explorer) source code to your local machine - `lati-scanner` doesn't embed all the HTML, CSS and JavaScript for the server, you need to download it yourself. (for now, there might be an embedded version one day, though it'll make the binary bigger!)
+You also need to have downloaded the [lati-explorer](https://github.com/kornysietsma/lati-explorer) source code to your local machine - `polyglot_code_scanner` doesn't embed all the HTML, CSS and JavaScript for the server, you need to download it yourself. (for now, there might be an embedded version one day, though it'll make the binary bigger!)

 The basic process is:

 - Download lati-explorer from https://github.com/kornysietsma/lati-explorer
-- Run `lati-scanner` specifying the location of this project directory:
+- Run `polyglot_code_scanner` specifying the location of this project directory:
-  `lati-scanner --server -e ~/my_stuff/lati-explorer`
+  `polyglot_code_scanner --server -e ~/my_stuff/lati-explorer`
 - this will fail if it can't see the `docs` directory where resources actually live.
 - Once the files are scanned, open a web browser to http://localhost:3000 (or you can specify a different port on the commandline)